 Morrison, William Vitruvius (1794 – 1838)

 William Vitruvius Morrison was born at Clonmel, County Tipperary, second son of Sir Richard Morrison (1767-1849).
-Sir Richard headed a successful private architectural practice.
-He joined his father’s practice in 1809.
+Sir Richard headed a successful private architectural practice, with William joining in 1809.
 In 1821 he made an extensive tour of Europe, including visits to Rome and Paris.
 Upon his return he built up a successful practice, but later his health broke down.
 After a second visit to the continent he died in his father’s house at Bray, County Wicklow, on 16 October 1838 and is buried in Mount Jerome Cemetery, Dublin.

 Morrison designed a number of works with his father, including Baronscourt, Co.
 Tyrone (from 1835), Kilruddery, Co.
 Wicklow, Ballyfin, Co.
 Laois and Fota, Co.
 Cork.